haennah/OFA_lithics/README.md

 The remaining data objects (d, e) including OFA- and ZENConnect projects are available on zenodo: 10.5281/zenodo.7930863

-The entire data set contains 5 data files listed with the letters a through e.

 *** End of README ***